GabeScott/standard-works-vault/General Conference/2013 October - The Key to Spiritual Protection.md

 I was grateful that by teaching him principles from the Book of Mormon, it was as though a tremendous weight was lifted from his shoulders.
 When he and his daughter drove back home those many miles, the old man had left behind the guilt of the past transgression.

-If you “awake to a sense of your awful situation”9 and wish to return to full spiritual health, see your bishop.
+If you “awake to a sense of your awful situation”[^9] and wish to return to full spiritual health, see your bishop.
 He holds the keys and can help you along the pathway of repentance.

 Repentance is individual, and so is forgiveness.
-The Lord requires only that one turn from their sin, and “[He] will forgive their iniquity, and ... remember their sin no more.”10
+The Lord requires only that one turn from their sin, and “\[He\] will forgive their iniquity, and … remember their sin no more.”[^10]

-As the repentance process is completed, you will come to understand the meaning of Isaiah’s promise about the Atonement: “Come now, and let us reason together, saith the Lord: though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool.”11
+As the repentance process is completed, you will come to understand the meaning of Isaiah’s promise about the Atonement: “Come now, and let us reason together, saith the Lord: though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool.”[^11]

 Just as chalk can be removed from a blackboard, with sincere repentance the effects of our transgression can be erased through the Atonement of Jesus Christ.
 That promise applies in every case.